-The purpose of this procedure is to ensure that timely, proper, and standard notification and reporting of Sanitary Sewer Overflows (SSOs) are carried out by Leucadia Wastewater District (LWD) Field Services Staff (FS Staff).
+The purpose of this procedure is to ensure that timely, proper, and standard notification and reporting of spills are carried out by Leucadia Wastewater District (LWD) Field Services Staff (FS Staff).
 Following this procedure carefully will ensure all regulatory requirements are met.